sr99622/libonvif/README.md

     Video settings are reliable.
 The Admin Password setting is reliable, as well as the reboot command.
-If there is an issue with a particular setting, it is recommended to connect to the camera with a web browser, at most cameras will have a web interface that will allow you to make the changes reliably.
+If there is an issue with a particular setting, it is recommended to connect to the camera with a web browser, as most cameras will have a web interface that will allow you to make the changes reliably.
 The gui version has a button on the Admin tab that will launch the web browser with the camera ip address automatically.